-Recent EPA reports on air quality include the Air Quality in Ireland 2017 Report (EPA, 2018) which sets out the most recent status in each of the four air quality zones in Ireland.
+Recent EPA reports on air quality include the Air Quality in Ireland 2019 Report (EPA, 2020) which sets out the most recent status in each of the four air quality zones in Ireland.
+Where relevant, the EPA have also published Urban Environmental Indicators for Nitrogen Dioxide levels in Dublin (EPA, 2019) to also take into account.